-” Taking PSEO courses while still in high school not only allows students to lower their loan debt, but it also provides a path to graduate early and get a head start on a high-demand, great paying career. “
+” Taking PSEO courses while still in high school not only allows students to lower their loan debt, but it can also help lighten you’re course load when you enroll in college. “

 Frequently Asked Questions